tomfa/notes.webutvikling.org/src/content/post/2016-09-07-create-elastic-beanstalk-app-with-java-8/index.md

 title: "Create Elastic Beanstalk app with Java 8"
 pubDate: 2016-09-07
 heroImage: /images/jellybeans.jpg
-tags: ["guide", aws, elastic beanstalk cli, java]
+tags: [aws, elastic beanstalk cli, java]
+category: guide
 ---

 Beanstalk is quite nice.
 And the [awsebcli](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb3-cmd-commands.html) looks nice too, along with its documentation and [the example guide](https://pypi.python.org/pypi/awsebcli/3.7.6) at pypi.
 You can deploy straight from a local git repo in one command.
 You can have each branch go to a separate Beanstalk environments.
 So I tested it, and here are my notes: _Edit: If you want to learn this, check out the [workshop](https://github.com/helleroy/beanstalk-workshop) we made! _